 The annual Ryan’s Run/Walk 5k promotes education and awareness for those living with sickle cell disease (SCD).
 Sickle cell disease/anemia is a painful genetic blood disorder impacting more than 100,000 people in the United States.
 With 2.5 million carrying the trait, it is the most common inherited blood disorder in the country.
 Newborns can be tested at birth, but others can be tested through a blood test.

 Funds raised through Ryan’s Run/Walk 5k stays within the South Louisiana community to provide supportive services to those living with SCD.
-Services include housing, transportation, medical services, educational workshops, kid summer camps, and more.
+Services include housing, transportation, educational workshops, kid summer camps, and more.

 The elite NFL player suffered a major health scare after a 2007 game in the mile-high city of Denver, Colorado.
 Doctors say the high altitude and extreme physical stress triggered the painful and dangerous symptoms, normally only seen in those with sickle cell disease.
 The strong, healthy 205-pound Clark had excruciating pain in his left side.
 He returned to Pittsburgh and underwent a battery of tests at UP.M.C.
 Clark’s test results found sickle cell-related damage to his spleen.
 Doctors performed emergency surgery to remove his spleen and gallbladder, sidelining Clark for the remainder of the Steelers’ season.
 Thirty pounds lighter, determined Clark returned to play the following NFL season.
 His courageous and inspiring return to pro football earned him the Ed Block Courage Award, presented yearly to selected NFL players who represent exemplary role models of courage, inspiration, and sportsmanship.
 Ryan retired from the NFL in 2015.